-To celebrate Kalos' French origins, a pop-up Pokémon Center store will open in Paris, complete with a rare Vivillon distribution and a visit from Junichi Masuda himself.
+To celebrate Kalos' French origins, a pop-up Pokémon Center store opened in Paris in June 2014, complete with a rare Vivillon distribution and a visit from Junichi Masuda himself.
 Similar to all the Japan-exclusive distributions and Pokémon Bank controversy, some fans feel that this shows preferential treatment towards a certain country.note Some feel that it's even worse in this case, since at least Japan has the excuse of being Pokémon's country of origin.
-This was especially bad for American fans, due to Pokémon Black and White not having gotten any US-exclusive distributions or creator visits during its promotionnote ignoring that Masuda met British fans for the launch of Black and White, despite being set in a New York-based region; however, it seems like Americans finally got what they wanted with the announcement of more US-exclusive real-life eventsnote the reopening of the online US Pokémon Center and the Pokémon Symphony concert tour.
-Others don't find the event to be so unfair, but you'd be hard-pressed to find any fans not living in or visiting France who are outright excited about the news.
-Needless to say, the French themselves are ecstatic.
+This was especially bad for American fans, due to Pokémon Black and White not having gotten any US-exclusive distributions or creator visits during its promotionnote doesn't help that Masuda met British fans for the launch of Black and White, despite being set in a New York-based region; however, it seems like Americans finally got what they wanted with the announcement of more US-exclusive real-life eventsnote the reopening of the online US Pokémon Center and the Pokémon Symphony concert tour, not to mention said rare Vivillon finally being available worldwidenote and in the US' case, to commemorate the opening of their own Pokémon Center website.

 Horde battles are a good source of experience, but they can still be very annoying early-on.
 They can turn a horde of Pokémon that are normally in the the Goddamned Bats category into this really quickly.
 For example, a horde of Wild Scraggy can spam Sand Attack (lowers your accuracy) and Leer (lowers your Defense), so when the group decides to attack, they can faint your Pokémon (unless of course, you're a higher level ... but if you're trying to train a low-level Pokémon, then you're stuffed).
 It also makes capturing some Pokémon such as Zangoose or Seviper rather difficult, since they tend to turn on one another owing to Gameplay and Story Integration.